just-buildsystem/justbuild/share/man/just.1.md

 The format is a JSON list of pairs (lists of length two) of an object of strings and a string.
-The first entry describes a condition (the remote-execution properties have to agree on the domain of this object), the is remote-execution address in the NAME:PORT format as for the **`-r`** option.
+The first entry describes a condition (the remote-execution properties have to agree on the domain of this object), the second entry is a remote-execution address in the NAME:PORT format as for the **`-r`** option.
 The first matching entry (if any) is taken;
-in none matches the default execution endpoint is taken (either as specified by **`-r`**, or local execution if no endpoint is specified).
+if none matches, the default execution endpoint is taken (either as specified by **`-r`**, or local execution if no endpoint is specified).
 Supported by: analyse|build|install-cas|install|rebuild|traverse.